jchristn/WatsonDedupe/README.md

 ![alt tag](https://github.com/jchristn/WatsonDedupe/blob/master/assets/diagram_half.png)

-## New in v1.4.1
+## New in v1.5.0

-- XML documentation
+- DedupeStream class to read large, deduplicated objects using a stream

 ## Help and Support